eslint/eslint.org/src/content/drafts/code-review-nit-to-ecosystem-improvements.md

 const foo2 = x === y ?? true;
 ```

-This rule, in turn, helped inspire the newly added TypeScript validations.
+The `no-constant-binary-expression` rule, in turn, helped inspire the newly added TypeScript validations.

 Given the protracted timeline and the many intermediate steps, I thought it would be interesting to reflect on how we got here.
 How did this observation in one code review snowball into a significant positive impact to developers?
 And how could the snowball continue to grow?